katkeit/SQL-Examples/README.md

 3) In the Navigator window, click the Administrator tab at the bottom of the window, and click 'Data Import/Restore'.

-4) In the 'Import Options' section, select 'Import from Self-Contained File', and browse for the 'sunonline_v1006.sql' file.
+4) In the 'Import Options' section, select 'Import from Self-Contained File', and browse for the 'sakila-schema.sql' file.
-<br><b>NOTE:</b> You need to download the sunonline_v1006.sql file from the Download section below.
+<br><b>NOTE:</b> You need to download the 'sakila database' zip file from the link in the File section below.

-5) In the 'Default Schema to be Imported To' section, click 'New...' button, and type in 'sunonline_v1006', and click 'OK'.

-6) At the bottom, click 'Start Import' button.
+5) At the bottom, click 'Start Import' button.
 <br><b>NOTE:</b> Once the import is complete, then you can close the tab.

+6) Repeat Step 4 and 5, but browse for the 'sakila-data.sql' file instead.

-7) In the Navigator menu, click the Schemas tab at the bottom, click the refresh button near the top, and 'sunonline_v1006' database should appear.
+7) In the Navigator menu, click the Schemas tab at the bottom, click the refresh button near the top, and 'sakila' database should appear.

+## ❈ Files
+> 1) MySQL Example Database - <a href = "https://dev.mysql.com/doc/index-other.html">Sakila</a>
+> <br><b>NOTE</b>: Follow the "Configuring MySQL Community Server 8" guide inside the "Setting up and Configuring" section above.